dra2020/rdapy/docs/_pages/once.md

 With those done, you first find "neighborhoods" for each state and chamber combination.
 This only need to be found once per census cycle: neighborhods only depend on total population and precinct adjacency.
-This is a very long-running script--it take many hours on an M4 MacBook!--so the resulting files should be saved.
+This is a very long-running script--it takes nearly 10 hours on an M4 MacBook!--so the resulting files should be saved.

 ```bash
 scripts/geographic-baseline/FIND-NEIGHORHOODS.sh